brink182/cfg-loader/Source/README-CFG.txt

 Changelog:
 ----------

+15-06-2011 cfg v69d (bugfix)
+ * Fixed wbfs on hdd with 4k sectors (broken by v69a6) (And disabled fat & ntfs on hdd with 4k sec. since it doesn't work)
+ * Updated "about" credits and translators

 12-06-2011 cfg v69c (bugfix)
  * Fixed crash when return_to_channel is set to an invalid value (non-existing channel id)